-Join Aaron F. Ross for an in-depth discussion in this video Using interactive playback, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Using interactive playback, part of Learning Maya nCloth 2012.

 Here's a really fun and very useful tool within Maya that will allow you…to change attributes while the simulation is running; it's called…interactive playback.…To see this most dramatically, I am going to set the Wind Speed down to 0 to…start with, and I'll go ahead and go up to the nDynamics menu set, to the nSolver…menu, and you will see Interactive Playback.…And when I activate that, it starts playing.…You can see I have got no wind currently,…but if I move this slider up, I am increasing the Wind Speed interactively in…the viewport.
 So I crank that up to 200.
 And if I bring it back down to 0, the…wind stops.
 Turn it back up, the wind starts again.…